 - Active connected wearable: The active connected wearable is a powered device that requires a battery.
 The device connects to a mobile device and has a means to connect to a trusted service manager (TSM) for provisioning.
-The wearable device includes a secure element and Near Field Communication (NFC) functionality and is integrated with digital-wallet-enabled solutions (e.g., Apple Pay). - Passive enabled wearable: The passive enabled wearable is based on the chip used in a traditional contactless card and is powered by the contactless reader's field.
+The wearable device can include a secure element or support Host Card Emulation (HCE) models and Near Field Communication (NFC) functionality and be integrated with digital-wallet-enabled solutions (e.g., Apple Pay, Google Pay, Samsung Pay, LG Pay). - Hybrid connected wearable: The hybrid connected wearable can be a powered device; during provisioning the wearable connects to a mobile device and has a means to connect to a TSM.
+After provisioning, the payment functionality might not require any connectivity or power other than power generated by the reader electromagnetic field. - Passive enabled wearable: The passive enabled wearable is based on the chip used in a traditional contactless card and is powered by the contactless reader's field.
 The device may require a custom antenna design to meet read/write distance requirements for the application being implemented.
 Independence from the mobile device (e.g., for power requirements) allows flexibility for the design.
-A passive enabled wearable needs to be personalized at a personalization bureau and may require custom equipment to handle different form factors. - Passive disabled wearable: The passive disabled wearable is also based on the chip used in a traditional contactless card and is powered by the contactless reader's field.
-The device may require a custom antenna design to meet read/write distance requirements for the application being implemented.
-Independence from the mobile device (e.g., for power requirements) allows flexibility for the design.
-A passive disabled wearable needs to be personalized at the distribution channel using instant issuance personalization equipment.
+A passive enabled wearable needs to be personalized at a personalization bureau and may require custom equipment to handle different form factors.

+• Passive disabled wearable: The passive disabled wearable is the same as the passive enabled wearable except that the passive disabled wearable needs to be personalized at the distribution channel using instant issuance personalization equipment.

-Additional information on these models is covered in Section 6.
+Additional information on these models is covered in Section 5.

-2.3 Wearable Ecosystem Stakeholders
+2.4 Wearable Ecosystem Stakeholders